microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/bookingschedulingpolicy.md

 > [!NOTE]
 >
->- If the Default Scheduling Policy is enabled on the service level, then the values of this resource will be defaulted or nullified in the /services API response.
-In this case, the client would need to fallback to the Business-level bookingSchedulingPolicy.
+> If the Default Scheduling Policy is enabled at the service level, the values of this resource are limited to those defined in the policy in the /services API response.
+In this case, the client must fall back to the Business-level bookingSchedulingPolicy.

 ## Properties
 | Property	   | Type	|Description|